This post may contain affiliate links. See our affiliate disclaimer here.

 3. Etsy Shop

 Running a physical product business from the road is not something I would have typically put on this list.
-But recently, I interviewed a couple who run their Etsy shop right out of their Casita trailer.
-They have a bin of around 2,000 paper products that’s easily transportable and light weight.
-They find new products in small towns across the country (their Etsy shop is vintage goods) and are able to make post office runs while traveling full-time.
+But after I interviewed Kyle & Olivia of Drivin n Vibin who run their Etsy shop right out of their Casita trailer, I changed my mind.
+They have a bin of around 2,000 paper products that are easily transportable and lightweight.
+They find new products in small towns across the country and are able to ship products to customers while traveling full-time.

-Learning curve is much lower for starting an Etsy store vs. learning how to code and develop an app.
-However, the competition is almost the same.
+The learning curve is much lower for starting an Etsy store vs. learning how to code and develop an app.
+However, competition is almost the same.
 For every Etsy shop that succeeds, thousands barely make any money.
 According to statistics found on this Etsy forum, there are around half a million Etsy stores out there.